kpdowns/marlin-2-skr-mini-e3-v3-cr20-pro/README.md

   - You can use `make tests-all-local` or `make tests-single-local TEST_TARGET=...`.
   - If you prefer Docker you can use `make tests-all-local-docker` or `make tests-all-local-docker TEST_TARGET=...`.

+## CR20 Pro Configuration
-## Creality CR20 LCD Physical Modifications
+### Creality CR20 LCD Physical Modifications

 In order to use the standard Creality CR20 Pro, you will need to manually wire cables from the BTT SKR Mini e3 v3.0 to the dual EXP ports on the LCD.
 A wiring diagram can be found at https://github.com/Klipper3d/klipper/issues/3805.

+### BLTouch Configuration

+The BLTouch sensor has been configured to use the standard mounting plug provided by the SKR Mini (not a replacement for the Z endstop).
+Instructions can be found at https://3dprintscape.com/bltouch-on-skr-mini-install-guide/.

 ### [RepRap.org Wiki Page](https://reprap.org/wiki/Marlin)